Fay Sampson’s Family History

 The Yard family used some of their newly acquired wealth to rebuild Bradley Manor, near Newton Abbot, in 1419.
 Perhaps William Ayshford did something similar but the evidence is lacking.
 What is certain is that this marriage propelled the Ayshfords from relative obscurity to a more central role in the county.”

-Another inheritance came to the sisters from John Ferrers, probably an uncle.
+Another inheritance came to the sisters from John Ferrers, their uncle.
 ‘Dalditch in this parish [Luppitt] sometime ye land of Sr Willam Meleden, Kt … came to John Ferrers… & he dying thout issue, the lands of Ferrers were devided betwixt Emma, wife of Willam Ashford, of Ashford, & Joane, wife of Richard Yard of Bradly.
 This land fell in coparcinary unto Ashford, & from Kinge Henry 6 tyme [1422-1461] it hath contynewed in yt name & family unto these tymes.’

 Emma died before 1442.